Key Quote

 Technique 1 — SYMBOLIC DEATH & RESURRECTION

-Hero uses the metaphor of death and resurrection to describe her experience — the 'defiled' Hero died (was destroyed by slander) while the true Hero lives.
-This mirrors the religious imagery of Christ's resurrection, positioning Hero as an innocent who was martyred (killed for a cause) by society's false judgment and then restored.
+Hero uses the metaphor of death and resurrection to describe her experience — the 'defiled' Hero dieddied — was destroyed by slander while the true Hero lives.
+This mirrors the religious imagery of Christ's resurrection, positioning Hero as an innocent who was martyredmartyred — Killed or made to suffer for a belief or cause by society's false judgment and then restored.

-The splitting into two 'Heros' — one dead and defiled, one living and chaste — creates a powerful doppelgänger (double) effect.
+The splitting into two 'Heros' — one dead and defiled, one living and chaste — creates a powerful doppelgängerdoppelgänger — A ghostly double or counterpart of a living person effect.
 Shakespeare suggests that patriarchal society creates a phantom version of women based on male anxieties, which can be destroyed independently of the real person.

 Key Words